Tidjane Thiam: Credit Suisse

-Thiam was appointed the chief executive officer (CEO) of Swiss investment bank and financial services company, Credit Suisse Group AG on 10 March 2015.
+Thiam was appointed the chief executive officer (CEO) of Swiss investment bank and financial services company Credit Suisse Group AG on 10 March 2015.
 An hour after his appointment was announced, the company stock increased by 7.5%.
 During his first two years, he led the bank through a restructuring process cutting costs and jobs.
 His compensation was US$9.9 million in 2016 and $10.2 million in 2017.
 His pay was originally scheduled to be $11.2 million in 2017, however it was reduced after shareholder backlash.
-From 2016 to 2019, Under Thiam, Credit Suisse expanded their wealth management business and generated net new assets of CHF121bn (€113.7bn), and their pre-tax profit from wealth management grew double-digit (+15%) for four years in a row, from €2.5bn in 2015 to €4.4bn in 2019.
+From 2016 to 2019, under Thiam, Credit Suisse expanded their wealth management business and generated new net assets of CHF121bn (€113.7bn), while their pre-tax profit from wealth management grew double-digit (+15%) for four years in a row, from €2.5bn in 2015 to €4.4bn in 2019.
 In March 2018, Thiam detailed a new profitability track for the company by stating: "We've been cleaning up a lot of undesirable trades that we should not have done...
 There's no way to clean up the past, given the legacy we have, without generating losses.
 We have profitable operations of the company."